microsoft/FluidFramework/BREAKING.md

 `IContainerRuntime.flush` is deprecated and will be removed in a future release.
 If a more manual flushing process is needed, move all usage to `IContainerRuntimeBase.orderSequentially` if possible.

 ### MergeTree class is deprecated
     The MergeTree class is deprecated and will no longer be exported in the next release.
-This should no affect usage as MergeTree is an internal class, and the public API exists on the Client class, which will continue to be exported and supported.
+This should not affect usage as MergeTree is an internal class, and the public API exists on the Client class, which will continue to be exported and supported.

 ## 2.0.0 Breaking changes
 - [Deprecate ISummaryConfigurationHeuristics.idleTime](#Deprecate-ISummaryConfigurationHeuristicsidleTime)